 - If not using vacuum-sealed Mylar bags, you should at least use glass jars with rubber gaskets.
 Insects can get into normal jars!

-- Tupperware containers also aren’t suitable for long-term storage of dehydrated foods.
+- Tupperware containers are also not suitable for long-term storage of dehydrated foods.
 They don’t keep out air, moisture, or insects.

 - Don’t store fruits and veggies in the same container.
 The flavors will combine and cause a really weird taste.